tus/tusd/README.md

 * Creating an iOS client
 * Collect feedback

+Future features will be based on [your feedback](https://github.com/tus/tusd/issues/new).
+A few potential ideas:

+* Alternative transfer mechanisms: FTP, UDP, E-Mail, etc.
+* Security: Authentication Tokens, HTTPS, etc.
+* Support for running tusd instances in a geographically distributed cluster (reverse CDN)
+* Alternative storage backends: Cloud Files, Dropbox, etc.
+* More clients: Android, PhoneGap, etc.
+* Processing pipelines: Zencoder, Encoding.com, etc.

-After this, and based on the feedback, we will continue the development, and start to offer the software as a hosted service.
-All code will continue to be released as open source, there will be no bait and switch.
+Once the project matures, we plan to offer a hosted service and support contracts.
+However, all code will continue to be released as open source, there will be no bait and switch.

 ## HTTP API